 Speedometer.
 In Alberta, the cost of a speeding fine increases as the speed increases.

 Speeding tickets in Alberta are not a fixed rate.
 The fines are based on how many km/h you were speeding over the speed limit.
+The cost of the speeding ticket increases as the speed increases.

-How Much are Speeding Tickets in Alberta?
+How Much Does a Speeding Ticket Cost in Alberta?

 Here is a chart of the number of KMs over the speed limit, and the cost of the speeding violation fine.

-Alberta Speeding Fines Chart
+Alberta Speeding Tickets Fines Chart

 KMs Over the Speed Limit Cost of Speeding Ticket (CAD)